bazelbuild/rules_apple/doc/rules-ios.md

       <td><code>deps</code></td>
       <td>
         <p><code>List of <a href="https://bazel.build/versions/master/docs/build-ref.html#labels">labels</a>; optional</code></p>
-        <p>A list of dependencies targets that are passed into the
+        <p>A list of dependencies targets to link into the binary.
+Any
-        <code>apple_binary</code> rule to be linked.
-Any resources, such as
-        asset catalogs, that are referenced by those targets will also be transitively included in the final extension.</p>
+        resources, such as asset catalogs, that are referenced by those targets will also be transitively included in the final extension.</p>
       </td>
     </tr>
   </tbody>